 6. Side Steam Strippers

 The lighter vapours from the side draw products are usually stripped to control their initial boiling point and flashpoint.
 The strippers contain several trays and the stripping is done using steam at the bottom of the stripper or reboiler-type side stream strippers.
 The vapours produced are returned back at the tray above the reflux return point.

 7. Crude Column Overhead Pressure

 The pressure inside the crude distillation tower is controlled by the backpressure of the overhead reflux drum at about 0.2–0.34 bar.
 The flash zone pressure is usually at 1.0~1.5 bar.
 The column pressure remains almost stable during the normal operation of the column.
-Small variations in pressure will result in large temperature changes of the column and hence the compositions of the products might change.
+Small variations in pressure will result in large temperature changes in the column and hence the compositions of the products might change.
 Frequent pressure changes will cause unstable column operations.

 8. Side Product Draw Out

 This amount of the side product is drawn based on the final boiling point or 95% distillation point of the product.
 If the rate of product withdrawal is increased at the expense of internal reflux.
-Due to low internal or hot reflux, heavier vapors will rise to the draw-out tray, and the endpoint of the product will increase.
+Due to low internal or hot reflux, heavier vapours will rise to the draw-out tray, and the endpoint of the product will increase.

 9. Crude Column Bottom

-Some portion of the crude is flashed and travels up in the column as vapors, which are then condensed and returned back to the column bottom.
-The remaining part of reduced crude remains in a liquid state.
+Some portion of the crude is flashed and travels up in the column as vapours, which are then condensed and returned back to the column bottom.
+The remaining part of the reduced crude remains in a liquid state.
 Stripping steam is applied here to strip out lighter ends from the reduced crude.
 The reduced crude is then transferred to the next treatment section.